Guillamon/master-data-science/Report.md

 Also I could not forget, that perhaps even more important than the forecasts was the provision of relevant information for the task of ordering.
 Any insight would be precious.

 When I had chosen a brand to investigate, I had made an assumption: business conditions would be common to the items belonging to it.
-It was convenient to be consistent with it, so **all my attempts at forecasting would be made only with the top-seller item** (in the last two years).
+It was convenient to be consistent with it, so **all my attempts at forecasting would be made only with the top-seller item**.
 If I found anything interesting, I would then extend it to more items to test my hypothesis.

 As to what **frequency of observations** I was going to use, it was pretty obvious that the case´s restrictions called for weekly data.
 However I had read that weekly data could be tricky due to variable number of weeks along years, so **I gave it a first try with monthly data**.
 This would allow me to use Exponential Methods and ARIMA Models.